Woman in hoodie with headphones on stares off into the distance.

 • Don’t send the CVV code through unsecured channels, like text message, email, or social media messages.

-• Use your card only on trusted and secure websites, such as sites with “https:” at the beginning of the URL, and those with an SSL “padlock” icon next to the URL.
+• If you need to make an online purchase, only enter your credit card details on trusted and secure websites, such as sites with “https:” at the beginning of the URL, and those with an SSL “padlock” icon next to the URL.

 • Never share photos of your credit card on social media.